tier4/caret_doc/docs/visualization/latency/index.md

 ![callback_latency_histogram](../../imgs/callback_latency_histogram.png)

 The horizontal axis means latency, labeled as `Latency [ms]`.
-The vertical axis is the Probability of delay, labeled as `probability`.
+The vertical axis is the probability of execution at that latency, labeled `probability`.

 ## Communication

-`Plot.create_latency_timeseries_plot(communications: Collection[Communication])` and `Plot.create_latency_histogram_plot(communications: Collection[Communication])` is called when you are concerned how long time is consumed from message publish to corresponding subscription.
+`Plot.create_latency_timeseries_plot(communications: Collection[Communication])` and `Plot.create_latency_histogram_plot(communications: Collection[Communication])` are called when you are concerned how long time is consumed from message publish to corresponding subscription.
 Here, CARET takes into account communication when both transmission and reception on a message are performed successfully without being lost.
 See Premise of communication for more details.